chetangoel01/RAG-Tutor-Erica/README.md

 - **Q2**: "What is CLIP and how it is used in computer vision applications?"
 - **Q3**: "Can you explain the variational lower bound and how it relates to Jensen's inequality?"

-These PDFs demonstrate Erica's ability to provide comprehensive, well-structured answers using the knowledge graph.
 See the [Reproducing Student Questions Results](#reproducing-student-questions-results) section for instructions on how to reproduce these results.

 ## Project Structure